dfreiberger/favorite-tools/README.md

 [Wireshark](https://www.wireshark.org/) is a free network protocol analyzer.
 It can be used to capture and analyze network traffic.
 It is an essential tool for any control system engineer and you can use it to troubleshoot network issues, reverse engineer protocols, and debug applications.

-### Fiddler

-[Fiddler](https://www.telerik.com/fiddler) is a free web debugging proxy.
-It can be used to capture and analyze HTTP and HTTPS traffic.

 ### Meld

 [Meld](https://meldmerge.org/) is a free visual diff and merge tool.
 It can be used to compare files and directories.
 This is particularly useful when trying to troubleshoot issues occuring on one system but not on another, since it gives a very easy way to compare entire directory structures or individual files.
 Of course this can be useful to learn what has changed between two versions of an application as well.